lubuntu-team/manual/source/3/3.1/3.1.7/kde_partitionmanager.rst

 How to launch
 -------------
-To launch kde partition manager from the :menuselection:`System Tools --> KDE Partition Manager` or run
+To launch KDE Partition Manager from the :menuselection:`System Tools --> KDE Partition Manager` or run

 .. code::